eddie-wq07/Tele_Clash_V6/docs/README.md

-# 🎮 Tele-Clash - Play Clash Royale without touching your phone
+# 🎮 Tele-Clash - The Future of Clash Royale
 **Control your computer with the power of your hands — no mouse required.**

 Tele-Clash is a real-time hand gesture recognition system that transforms your webcam into a powerful accessibility tool.
 Using computer vision and machine learning, it enables cursor control through natural hand movements, making computing more accessible for individuals with motor disabilities while simultaneously developing hand-eye coordination skills.
+It also promotes engagement by allowing for emotes to be selected without a mouse.
+By using a CNN-based landmark detection model, we are able to automatically emote on opponents when you absolute demolish them without even touching the screen.

 ---